kchaplin/kchaplin/README.md

 Currently my repo is private.
-Please message me with any inqueries!
+Please message me with any inquiries!

 <!---
 kchaplin/kchaplin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.